-Refinancing now is generally a wonderful idea as jumbo loans are back to all time lows.
+Refinancing now is generally a wonderful idea as jumbo loans are back to all time lows in 2015.
 That said, what happens if you are so underwater on your mortgage that you feel it doesn’t make sense to continue paying anymore because you don’t think value will ever recover?
 Banks have become so annoyingly stubborn regarding allowing underwater homeowners to refinance, that you might have a better way.

 Have you ever wondered why there have been so many foreclosures in states such as California, Arizon, and Nevada?
 I’ll tell you.
 If you live in one of the 12 “non-recourse” states of Alaska, Arizona, California, Connecticut, Idaho, Minnesota, North Carolina, North Dakota, Oregon, Texas, Utah, and Washington you are potentially in luck!
 If you so happen to own property in one of these states, and have substantial assets elsewhere, you can legally hand over the keys to the bank and exonerate yourself from the mortgage with no penalty against your other assets!

 AN EXAMPLE OF GETTING IN OVER YOUR HEAD AND BAILING

 You have a million bucks in the bank and you bought a house for $800,000 several years ago by taking out a $750,000 mortgage.
 Real estate market crashes and the value of the home is now $400,000.
 You’ve already paid $50,000 of the mortgage principal over the years. $300,000 of your mortgage is now unsecured ($700K mortgage balance – $400K value of property), which means your house is now an under-secured debt.
 Because you live in a non-recourse state, if you turn over the collateral (your house), your lender cannot collect on the $500,000 unsecured debt.
 The lender assumed this risk when they approved your mortgage application, and you can walk away with your $1 million in cash and live happily ever after.